bengrunfeld/study-notes/cheesemaking/cheese_science.md

 Minerals in milk are often called `Salts` or `Ash`. `Salts` is a chemistry term for minerals, and `Ash` is used because the salts can be separated from the fluid milk by burning off the liquid portion, leaving an `ash`.

 `Calcium` and `Phosphate` are the two minerals in milk of primary importance to cheesemaking.
-About 2/3 of `calcium` in milk resudes inside `protein micelles` (aka `Colloidal Calcium`).
+About 2/3 of `calcium` in milk resides inside `protein micelles` (aka `Colloidal Calcium`).
 Anything that limits the amount of colloidal calcium in the milk will limit the potential for a good curd to set.
 E.g. When milk is stored at cold temperatures, some of the `colloidal calcium` leaves the `micelles`, and is unable to help with coagulation.

 ##### Calcium and Cheese

-`Calcium`'s role in cheesemaking is to assist in forming a firm curd the traps fat and will hold up to stirring, pressing and stretching of the curd.
+`Calcium`'s role in cheesemaking is to assist in forming a firm curd that traps fat and will hold up to stirring, pressing and stretching of the curd.
+It acts like a glue.

 The cheesemaker can manipulate the `calcium` content and type in cheeses to assist the cheesemaking process to be more successful, or to create different types of cheeses.